explosion/spaCy/docs/source/index.rst

 process other punctuation.
 This isn't a problem for spaCy: we just add them all to the special tokenization rules.

-spaCy's tokenizer is also incredibly efficient:

-spaCy can create an inverted index of the 1.8 billion word Gigaword corpus, in under half an hour --- on a Macbook Air.
-See the `inverted index tutorial`_.

-.. _inverted index tutorial: index_tutorial.html

 Comparison with NLTK
 ====================